Ghosn’s journey: Star auto executive to masked suspect

-The jet-setting turnaround wizard was pursued by TV news helicopters as he traveled in a tiny Suzuki van through Tokyo streets after his release on 1 billion yen (nearly $9 million) bail — a peculiar and humbling episode in a journey that has cast light on aspects of Japanese corporate life and its justice system that set the country apart.
+The jet-setting turnaround wizard was pursued by TV news helicopters as he traveled in a tiny Suzuki van through Tokyo streets after his release on 1 billion yen (nearly $9 million) bail — a peculiar and humbling episode in a journey that has highlighted distinct aspects of Japanese corporate life and its justice system.

 Brazilian-born and raised in Lebanon, Ghosn had been held since his arrest on Nov.
 19 shortly after he arrived at a Tokyo airport aboard a private jet.
 He has stoutly maintained his innocence and vowed to fight charges he falsified financial reports and committed breach of trust.

-No date has been set for his trial, which will pit the proud, cosmopolitan European and his star legal team against prosecutors whose determination to prove their case was evident in their crusade to keep Ghosn isolated in the detention center.
-Only after he agreed to install a surveillance camera at his door and not use the internet, and of course not flee Japan, was he able to win release on bail, on his third attempt.
+No date has been set for his trial, which will pit the proud, cosmopolitan European and his star legal team against Japanese prosecutors whose determination to prove their case was evident in their crusade to keep Ghosn isolated in the detention center.
+Only after he agreed to install a surveillance camera at his door and not use the internet, and of course not flee Japan, was he able to gain release on bail, after two denials.

 The timing of Ghosn’s release allows him to spend his 65th birthday, on Saturday, with family.